-Healthcare Cost Trends 7.5% per year graded down by Getzen model to ultimate unreduced retirement.
+Healthcare Cost Trends 7.0% per year graded down by Getzen model to ultimate rate of 3.84% per year after 60 years.

+Retirement For Town employees a flat 25% for members eligible for unreduced retirement.
 50% probability at first eligibility will be applied if they have reached age 65 or with at least 25 years of service.
 For police and fire employees, members are assumed to retire upon reaching age 65 with at least 10 year of service.
 Rates of retirement fluctuate from 10% to 35% with service years between 20 and 30 or more years.
 School employees are assumed with a flat 25% retirement probability for members eligible for unreduced retirement and a 60% retirement probability at first eligibility will be applied only if they have reached age 65 or with at least 25 years of service.